 The large intestine is within the alimentary tract where water is absorbed from indigestible contents.
 The large intestine includes the cecum, appendix, entire colon, rectum, and anal canal.
 It begins at the terminal ileum with the cecum.
 Unlike the small intestine, it has a shorter length but a much larger lumen.
 It is distinguished further from the small intestine by the presence of omental appendices, haustra, and teniae coli.

 The cecum is continuous with the second part of the large intestine: the ascending colon.
 The ascending colon runs superiorly on the right side of the abdomen from the right iliac fossa to the right lobe of the liver.
 At this point, it makes a left turn at the right colic flexure (hepatic flexure).
-It is found in a deep, vertically-oriented grove lined with parietal peritoneum known as the right paracolic gutter.
+Ascending colon is a retroperritoinal organ and has paracolic gutters on either side.
 The transverse colon is the third, most mobile, and longest part of the large intestine.
 It is found between the right and left colic flexures.
 The left colic flexure is less mobile than the right and is attached to the diaphragm through the phrenicocolic ligament.
 The transverse colon is attached to a mesentery, the transverse mesocolon, which has its root along the inferior border of the pancreas.
-The transverse colon continues to become the descending colon found within the left paracolic gutter between the left colic flexure superiorly and the left iliac fossa inferiorly.
+The transverse colon continues as descending colon.
+The decending colon is a retroperitonial organ and related to paracolic gutters on either side.
 It terminates into the sigmoid colon, which is the fifth part of the large intestine.
 The sigmoid colon links the descending colon to the rectum.
-It is an S-shaped loop of varying length and becomes the rectum at the level of S3.
+Sigmoid colon is an S-shaped loop of varying length and becomes the rectum at the level of S3.

-The rectum occupies the concavity of the sacrococcygeal cavity.
+The rectum occupies the concavity of the sacrococcygeal curvature.
 It is fixed, primarily retroperitoneal, and subperitoneal in location.
 It transitions to the anal canal at the level of the puborectal sling which is formed by the fibers of the levator ani muscles.
 The rectum has an expanded middle segment called the ampulla.
-Anterior to the rectum are the rectovesical pouch, prostate, bladder, urethra, and seminal vesicles in males.
-In females, it is the recto-uterine pouch, cervix, uterus, and vagina.
+The rectum is anterorly related to the rectovesical pouch, prostate, bladder, urethra, and seminal vesicles in males.
+In females the rectum is anteriorly related to the recto-uterine pouch, cervix, uterus, and vagina.

 The key functions of the colon include the following: